AL333Z/FunctionalLanguage/README.md

 ==================

 Implementation of a (really simple) Functional Language with a Stack Virtual Machine, using ANTLR.
-This language is a case-study for the course "Linguaggi di programmazione e modelli computazionali", Ingegneria e Scienze Informatiche LM.
+This project is a case-study for the course "Linguaggi di programmazione e modelli computazionali", Ingegneria e Scienze Informatiche LM, Cesena, UNIBO.

 ## General
 The "FunctionalLanguage" (described by the grammar FunctionalLanguage.g) compiles in pseudo-machine code,